Loading...

 Tax credits

-The IRS allows some students to take tax credits and deductions to help reduce the federal tax burden associated with paying for higher education.
+The IRS allows some students to claim education‑related tax credits and deductions that may help reduce their federal tax liability.
 However, the rules are complex and do not apply to everyone.
-For more information on possible tax breaks, visit IRS.gov or consult with a knowledgeable tax professional.

 Frequently Asked Questions